ningzhangfisk/CSCI241/Slides/backtracking.md

 ### Step 3.
 Translate the decision tree and termination conditions into code.
 #### Define the backtracking function
-+ backtracking(nums, index): The incoming arguments to the function are nums (a list of optional arrays) and index (representing the element currently under consideration is nums[i]), and the global variables are res (a set array of all eligible results) and path (the current eligible results).
++ `backtrack(int index, ArrayList<Integer> curr, int[] nums)`: The arguments to the function are nums (a list of selectable elements) and `index` (representing the element currently under consideration is `nums[i]`), and the global variables are `output` (a set array of all eligible results) and `curr` (the current eligible result).
-+ backtracking(nums, index): The function represents the recursive selection of the remaining elements in case `nums[index]` is selected.
++ `backtrack(int index, ArrayList<Integer> curr, int[] nums)`: The function represents the recursive selection of the remaining elements in case `nums[index]` is selected.

 #### Complete the body of the backtracking function
-+ Enumerates all the optional elements from the current element being considered, up to the end of the array.
-For each optional element
++ Enumerates all the selectable elements from the current elements being considered, up to the end of the array.
+For each selectable element
   - Constraint: Previously selected elements are not repeated.
-The reason for iterating from the index position instead of the 0 position is to avoid duplication.
+The reason for iterating from the `index` position instead of the 0 position is to avoid duplication.
 Unlike full permutations, subsets {1, 2} and {2, 1} are equivalent.
 To avoid repetition, we do not repeat the elements we considered before.
   - Select element: add it to the current subset path.
-  - Recursive search: in case of selecting this element, continue recursively considering the element at the next position.
+  - Recursive search: in case of selecting this element, continue recursively considering the elements starting at the next position.
-  - Undo selection: Remove the element from the current subset array path
+  - Undo selection: Remove the element from the current subset array
 ### Specify termination conditions
 + The traversal terminates when it reaches the leaf nodes of the decision tree.
 That is, the recursion stops when the position of the element under consideration reaches the end of the array (i.e., start >= len(nums)).
-+ It is also clear from the decision tree that the set of answers that the subset needs to store should contain all the nodes on the decision tree and should need to save all the states of the recursive search.
++ It is also clear from the decision tree that the set of solutions that the subset needs to store should contain all the nodes on the decision tree and should need to save all the states of the recursive search.
 So whether the termination condition is reached or not, we should put the current eligible results into the set.
 + Code
 ~~~~
 class Solution {
-  List<List<Integer>> output = new ArrayList();
+  List<List<Integer>> output = new ArrayList();      //global variable to store the results
-  int n, k;
+  int n, k;                                          // n is the number of elements, k is the length of subsets

-  public void backtrack(int first, ArrayList<Integer> curr, int[] nums) {
+  public void backtrack(int index, ArrayList<Integer> curr, int[] nums) {
     // if the combination is done
     if (curr.size() == k) {
       output.add(new ArrayList(curr));
       return;
     }
-    for (int i = first; i < n; ++i) {
+    for (int i = index; i < n; ++i) {
       // add i into the current combination
       curr.add(nums[i]);
       // use next integers to complete the combination